 Ready to give us a shot?

-The information on this page was compiled by Wealthsimple in February 2019.
-In order to uncover this information we looked at WealthBar website, press releases and third-party sites.
+The information on this page was compiled by Wealthsimple in May 2019.
+In order to uncover this information, we looked at WealthBar website, press releases and third-party sites.
 The information collected relates to features, accounts and pricing.
-We assumed WealthBar did not have a specific feature if they didn’t mention it on their website.
+We assumed WealthBar. did not have a specific feature if they didn't mention it on their website.